 Christian Bale, emaciated for his role in The Machinist, came in dead last with 0 votes.

 What’s interesting is that Anthony Ketis’ and Brad Pitt’s bodies are similar in a lot of ways.
 Both have around the same BMI, both are lean, and both look like they’re healthy and fit.
 However, their muscle proportions are quite different.
-Brad Pitt built his physique by lifting weights, developing proportionally bigger shoulder, arm and chest muscles, whereas Anthony Ketis built his body by surfing and doing cardio.
+Brad Pitt built his physique by lifting weights, developing proportionally bigger shoulders, arms, and chests, whereas Anthony Ketis built his body by surfing and doing cardio.

 Fortunately, we also had a photo array where women had to pick between both.
 More on that at the end.

 We asked women to check off all the things that they thought were important about a man’s physique.
 Here are the significant results:

 - 89% of women said men who keep themselves in good shape are more attractive.

 - 75% of women want their man to be stronger than them.

 - 62% of women want a man who can protect them.

 - 59% thought it was important for men to have bigger arms than them.